Military history of Germany: Reorientation of the Bundeswehr

-Russian attack on Ukraine
+Russian attack on Ukraine and "Zeitenwende"

-Planned already before, but greatly accelerated by the 2022 Russian invasion of Ukraine, Germany has permanently deployed troops abroad for the first time since World War II, with Chancellor Friedrich Merz inaugurating a 4,800-soldier heavy combat brigade – including 200 civilian staff – in Lithuania on May 22, 2025, as part of NATO's eastern flank reinforcement.
+On 27 February 2022, three days after the 2022 Russian invasion of Ukraine, German Chancellor Olaf Scholz gave his "Zeitenwende speech", in which he announced that Germany would use a €100 billion off-budget fund to significantly increase military spending.
+In May 2025, a new government under Chancellor Friedrich Merz took office and further amplified this new course of military expansion.
+Planned already before, but greatly accelerated by the attack on Ukraine, Germany permanently deployed troops abroad for the first time since World War II, with Merz inaugurating the 45th Panzer Brigade, a 4,800-soldier heavy combat brigade – including 200 civilian staff – in Lithuania on May 22, 2025, as part of NATO's eastern flank reinforcement.

+German Defense Minister Boris Pistorius (left) at a meeting of the Ukraine Defense Contact Group at Ramstein Air Base in January 2025.

-In 2025, the new government under Chancellor Merz also passed laws to further significantly expand the Bundeswehr, both in materiel and personnel.
-The annual military budget of Germany is to grow from ~2% of its GDP in 2025 to 3.5% in 2029.
-A new push to gain more volunteers and mechanisms for compulsory drafting in case these efforts are insufficient ("Nordic model") have been announced to come into force on January 1, 2026.
+In 2025, the Merz government also passed laws to further significantly expand the Bundeswehr, both in materiel and personnel, with the future equipment of the German Army to include thousands of armored fighting vehicles.
+With this goal of making the Bundeswehr the "strongest conventional military in Europe", the annual military budget of Germany, which had been at its historic low of 1.1% GDP until 2018, is to grow to 3.5% in 2029 and 5% in 2035 (including 1.5% for militarily critical infrasctructure).
+A new push to gain more volunteers and mechanisms for compulsory drafting in case these efforts are insufficient ("Swedish model") came into force on January 1, 2026.
 The goal is to reach a number of 260,000 of active Bundeswehr personnel, a 30% increase from its 2025 number.